-Passport services are currently available at the Cottage Grove Service Center, Forest Lake Service Center, Stillwater License Center.
-We have temporarily suspended passport services at the Woodbury Service Center.
+Passport services are available at the Cottage Grove Service Center, Forest Lake Service Center, Stillwater License Center and Woodbury Service Center.

 A passport is a document, issued by the federal government, which certifies the identity and nationality of the passport holder.
 A passport has two forms: